AtixCG/Universal-3D-Shortcuts/README.md

 ## Development
-:heart: Appreciate any feedback and suggestions
+:heart: Appreciate any feedback and suggestions.
+Now I am looking for a way to make keyboard shortcuts available in a wider range of Blender versions and any help is welcome :sparkles: